DISCOVER-AQ: A Focus on Air Quality

 It is a four-year campaign led by NASA to improve the use of satellites to monitor air quality for public health

 and to better understand what’s happening with the air quality at the surface of the Earth where we breathe.

-This September DISCOVER-AQ scientists will be measuring air quality in Houston, TX!
+This summer, DISCOVER-AQ scientists will be measuring air quality in Colorado!